Salling Group uses AI to save millions on energy consumption

 Danish building owners can grant access to this data free of charge simply by submitting a power of attorney with a digital ID, but the process varies from country to country.
 For the German Netto stores, the data will be provided by the utility company and in other cases it may come directly from the smart meters.
 The energy optimisation platform works on any energy data source.

 For Salling Group in Denmark, this meant that all +700 supermarkets and hypermarkets in Denmark went onto the platform.
-After ingesting data, all possible energy savings for each building was ranked according to the greatest possible savings.
+After ingesting data, all possible energy savings for each building were ranked according to the greatest possible savings.

 There is thus no need for a long process of integrating data or investing in new expensive hardware in order to get started.
 The innovative part of the Ento solution is to use artificial intelligence to create insight into energy consumption and then to suggest where Salling Group’s energy managers can both save money and reduce CO2 emissions.